A Trusted Friend in a Complicated World

 Suffering in silence

-Paddock’s silence is a prime example of the top “polite” habit that Uber drivers say they don’t like: Not speaking up when something is wrong.
+Paddock’s silence is a prime example of the top “polite” habit that Uber drivers say they don’t like: not speaking up when something is wrong.
 (Hint: This is one of the polite habits hotel workers also say they dislike.)
-“Our success depends on happy riders, and while I try to do everything I can to anticipate what people will want, it helps me a lot if they just tell me at the start of the ride if they need something or if something is bothering them,” says Kelly J., a platinum-level Uber driver in Denver who has been driving for the company since it first launched.
+“Our success depends on happy riders, and while I try to do everything I can to anticipate what people will want, it helps me a lot if they just tell me at the start of the ride if they need something or if something is bothering them,” says Kelly J. of Denver, who has been driving for the company since it first launched.
 “The worst is when people don’t say anything during the ride, when I could have fixed it, and instead complain on the app, give me a bad rating or don’t tip me.”

 Do this instead: Politeness doesn’t dictate enduring discomfort, especially not during a service you’re paying for, says Sokolosky.
-“Share your concern, politely and accurately, as soon as you recognize the problem,” she says.
+Uber etiquette includes “sharing your concern, politely and accurately, as soon as you recognize the problem,” she says.
 This gives the driver time to remedy it.

 Searching for the right destination!